 A hair transplant is considered another treatment option for hair miniaturization and baldness.
 It doesn’t cure the problem, but it takes care of it by making use of DHT-resistant hair follicles.

-It should be noted that hair miniaturization on the scalp only occurs on the crown, top, and front.
+Scalp hair miniaturization typically affects the crown, top, and front.
 Only in those regions the hair follicles are sensitive to dihydrotestosterone.

 However, the same does not apply to the hair in the back and sides.
 That’s because those hair follicles have a genetic resistance to DHT (the reason for this is not known).

-Even when these follicles are moved to the bald areas, they remain DHT-resistant (donor dominance).
+Even when these follicles are moved to the bald areas, they remain DHT-resistant.
 So, transplanted hair doesn’t miniaturize or fall off permanently.

 Sometimes, however, miniaturization can extend all the way to the back of the head.
 It’s more common in women who experience diffuse hair loss and don’t have a stable donor area.
 If this happens, you won’t be able to have hair transplant surgery.